 - What Measure Is a Mook?: NVB III significantly expands upon his character.
 While he was a womanizer, he used the money he made from raiding caravans to keep his family fed.
 After his death, the family's fortunes have turned for the worst and his wife was even forced to sell one of their children into slavery, just so she could pay her debt back.

-OnodaFormer Enclave officer, who has been raiding caravans in North Vegas
+Mortimer and OnodaFormer Enclave officers, who has been raiding caravans in North Vegas

-- Evil Old Folks: He's an old Enclave officer, who ruthlessly murders trade caravans.
+- Evil Old Folks: They're old Enclave officers who ruthlessly murders trade caravans.

-- The Remnant: He still seems to be holding onto his Enclave ideals and continuing the fight in his own way.
+- The Remnant: They still seems to be holding onto their Enclave ideals and continuing the fight in their own way.